shantanuparabumd/Breadth-First-Search/readme.md

 - [`game.py`](game.py) - Contains the implementation of the 8 Puzzle game using Pygame.
   This is just a fun visualization of the puzzle.
 It takes the values from the nodePath.txt file to simulate the path.

-- [`Source Code`] - Contains the source code as pdf for plagiarism check

 ## How to Run the Program:
 To run the program, open the command prompt/terminal and navigate to the directory where the source code files are located.
 Then, type the following command: python [filename].py.